lsraj/paymentApp/README.md

 ```
 Note: Ideally, API keys should not be sent this way.
 They have to be managed in services such as AWS Secret Manager or similar - TBD.

-Take a lool at build script:
+Take a look at build script:
 ```
 $ cat build_lambda_zip.sh
   #